chaseruskin/orbit/docs/src/reference/environment_variables.md

 - `ORBIT_BLUEPRINT` - the filename for the blueprint created during the planning stage

 - `ORBIT_OUTPUT_PATH` - path to the selected target's build process working directory

+- `ORBIT_IP_INDEX` - path where the ip's manifest will be placed during the publishing process

 ## Checking the environment